therealsult/portfolio/README.md

 ## 🚀 About Me
-I'm a passionate interactive media design student with a flair for creativity and a keen eye for detail.
+I'm a passionate interactive media design graduate with a flair for creativity and a keen eye for detail.
 As an aspiring designer, I thrive on bringing ideas to life through innovative digital experiences.
 ## 🛠 Skills
 - CSS, HTML, JavaScript, PHP, and Pyhton.
 - Xd, Figma, Illustrator, InDesign, and Photoshop.